opencap/protocol/API/AddressQuery.md

 ## Wallet (Client) Requirements

-When a wallet wants to find an address for a given alias first it looks up the SRV record for the domain.
+To find the address for a given alias a client must first look up the SRV record for the domain.
 If the alias is "username$example.tld" then this would be done on linux in the following way:

 ```bash
 dig SRV _opencap._tcp.example.tld